Jacse/themes-for-brackets/README.md

 * file -> extension manager..., or click the lego brick icon in the right toolbar
 * Click the tab called "available"
 * Type "themes" in the top right search bar
-* Locate "Themes for Brackets" (not to be confused with just "Themes", which is a completely other extension, which doesn't style all of Brackets) and click the install button next to it
+* Locate "Themes for Brackets"  and click the install button next to it

 If you are having trouble installing the extension that way, you can follow theses steps instead (the first approach is to be preffered)
 * file -> extension manager..., or click the lego brick icon in the right toolbar